aaronsaray/aaronsaray.com/_posts/2011-02-15-to-www-or-not-to-www.markdown

 ### What do I choose?

 Well, there are two strong camps here.
 The [yes-www.org](http://web.archive.org/web/20080107105728/www.yes-www.org/www-is-not-deprecated/) and the [no-www.org](http://no-www.org/) both have compelling reasons.
-But, after looking at some of my web high performance heros like facebook and yahoo, I've decided:
+But, after looking at some of my web high performance heroes like facebook and yahoo, I've decided:

 **From now on, my new websites will have the WWW based domain as their primary address.**